doctrine/DoctrineModule/README.md

 ## Available locator items
 Following locator items are preconfigured with this module:

-  - 'spiffy-connection', a Doctrine\DBAL\Connection instance
+  - doctrine-connection', a Doctrine\DBAL\Connection instance
-  - 'spiffy-configuration, a SpiffyDoctrine\ORM\Configuration instance
+  - doctrine-configuration, a SpiffyDoctrine\ORM\Configuration instance
-  - 'spiffy-metadatacache, a Doctrine\Common\Cache\ArrayCache instance
+  - doctrine-metadatacache, a Doctrine\Common\Cache\ArrayCache instance
-  - 'spiffy-querycache, a Doctrine\Common\Cache\ArrayCache instance
+  - doctrine-querycache, a Doctrine\Common\Cache\ArrayCache instance
-  - 'spiffy-resultcache, a Doctrine\Common\Cache\ArrayCache instance
+  - doctrine-resultcache, a Doctrine\Common\Cache\ArrayCache instance
-  - 'spiffy-eventmanager, a Doctrine\Common\EventManager instance
+  - doctrine-eventmanager, a Doctrine\Common\EventManager instance
-  - 'spiffy-metadatadriver, a SpiffyDoctrine\ORM\Mapping\Driver\DriverChain instance
+  - doctrine-metadatadriver, a SpiffyDoctrine\ORM\Mapping\Driver\DriverChain instance
-  - 'spiffy-annotationdriver, a Doctrine\ORM\Mapping\Driver\AnnotationDriver instance
+  - doctrine-annotationdriver, a Doctrine\ORM\Mapping\Driver\AnnotationDriver instance
-  - 'spiffy-cachedreader, a Doctrine\Common\Annotations\CachedReader instance
+  - doctrine-cachedreader, a Doctrine\Common\Annotations\CachedReader instance
-  - 'spiffy-annotationcache, a Doctrine\Common\Cache\ArrayCache instance
+  - doctrine-annotationcache, a Doctrine\Common\Cache\ArrayCache instance
-  - 'spiffy-indexedreader, a Doctrine\Common\Annotations\IndexedReader instance
+  - doctrine-indexedreader, a Doctrine\Common\Annotations\IndexedReader instance
-  - 'spiffy-annotationreader, a Doctrine\Common\Annotations\AnnotationReader instance
+  - doctrine-annotationreader, a Doctrine\Common\Annotations\AnnotationReader instance

 ## Doctrine CLI
 The Doctrine CLI has been pre-configured and is available in SpiffyDoctrine\bin.
 It should work as